Eray594/MudForge/README.md

 ```

 #### 2. **Add Components:**
-Add the following components to your app.razor:
+Add the following components to your `app.razor`:

 > [!NOTE]
 > It doesn't matter whether the MudBlazor components are stored in `app.razor` or in your `MainLayout.razor`.
 It is only important that the service specifies the configuration.